al6x/nim/nodem/readme.md

 - [todo] Generate TypeScript/Java/Node/Elixir Client functions from Nim Server.
 - Auto-versioning, signature of remote functions validated to match the local function, via `full_name`.

 Nexported functions both sync and async always use async-IO and never block the network.
-Nimported functions use async io only if they are async.
 This makes it possible to build fast in-memory servers like Redis, having both simple sync functions with clean error messages and fast IO.

+Nimported functions use async IO only if they are async.

 # Features if used with Elixir-bridge